 Agronomic practices seek to reduce the impact of agricultural and/or livestock activities on soil quality through modifications in agricultural or livestock methods.
 Intensive tillage and the use of agrochemicals diminish the natural vegetation cover and deplete the soils and their ability to recover.
 With these practices, the soil's moisture capacity and resistance to loss through erosion are increased.

-Vegetative practices are those that incorporate vegetation, improving productive capacity, increasing biodiversity, organic matter content, and reducing soil loss.
+Vegetative practices are those that incorporate vegetation, improve productive capacity, increase biodiversity, organic matter content, and reduce soil loss.
 These types of practices are very important to protect the soil from the interception of raindrops and wind by trees, shrubs, or grasses.

 Mechanical or structural practices are those works that are carried out with agricultural implements and tools, and consist of earthworks to reduce surface runoff and erosion on sloping land.
 Each of them should be chosen according to the type of soil and the value of the land to be protected, as they are expensive.